Generalizing Coordinate Non Commutativity: Importation of star product

-Subsequently, to obtain the $\star$-product, we can take $\Lambda^i=y^i;\ i=1,2$ and $\o$ as a neighborhood of the origin.
+Subsequently, to obtain the $\star$-product, we can take $\Lambda^i_\o=\hat{y}^i;\ i=1,2$ and $\o$ as a neighborhood of the origin.
 In this way, Eq.(\ref{msp2}) gives:

 But, for a small $\o$, $\o$ is locally homomorphic to the pseudo Riemann manifolds.
 This allows us to employ Eq.(\ref{1}).
 Therefore, assuming and up to the first order of the small parameters, $\diamond_\o$ reduces to the $\star$-product and Eq.(\ref{msp}) will be an analog of the Moyal-Weyl mapping.
-However, up to the first order of $\t$, $\star=\diamond_\o^{\mathrm{NC}}/\diamond_\o^{\mathrm{C}}$ that is
+However, obtained inevitable operator contains of two different parts which one could contribute to star product.
+Thus, up to the first order of $\t$, the initial star product; $\star_{\mathrm{initial}}$ (referred to $\diamond_\o(\t)$) is as follows:

 Integration can be removed by refunding information to the transition function.
 In this case and for a neighborhood of the origin, Eq.(\ref{31}) can be written in the momentum representation as the operator: